barrykfl-design/ai-to-hum-insighter/README.md

 AI‑to‑Hum Insighter is built to encourage:

-1. Promote AI Usage and greater awareness of daily work habits
+1. Promote AI Usage and AI<>Human Interactive
+2. Greater awareness of daily work habits
-2. Identification of repetitive or manual tasks
+3. Identification of repetitive or manual tasks
-3. Clear, human‑friendly AI analysis and recommendations
+4. Clear, human‑friendly AI analysis and recommendations
-4. Collaborative improvement between users and IT teams
+5. Collaborative improvement between users and IT teams

 Usage Overview — AI‑to‑Hum Insighter
 👉 This overview emphasizes that humans , while AI provides insights and recommendations to assist in reducing repetitive work and improving productivity.